dimagi/commcare-cloud/docs/setup/new_environment.md

 ## Pre-requesites

-* A server with Ubuntu 18.04 installed (referred to as the "monolith" from here)
+* A single server (referred to as the "monolith" from here) with:
+    * At least: 4vCPUs, 16GB RAM, 20GB Drive
+    * Ubuntu 18.04 installed
 * Access to the monolith via SSH with a user who has sudo access

 ## Step 1: Add Root User and Install Required System Packages